DNnate/CISSP-Study-Resources/CISSP-Domain-6-Objectives.md

             - 🍪Non-critical employees are given time off until the situation improves.
             - 🍪Online shopping systems, which run on backup generators or alternative power sources, remain operational so customers can still place orders.
             - 🉑Outcome: Even though there’s a snowstorm, the company continues to fulfill customer orders and keep the business running by adapting its operations.
+            - **Business Continuity Planning (BCP)** is defined by NIST as, “The documentation of a predetermined set of instructions or procedures that describe how an organization’s mission/business processes will be sustained during and after a significant disruption.”
+            - Between DRP and BCP, the most common way to look at the two is that BCP is a bigger, 📝broader document that is for all critical missions and processes.
     - 📁**Disaster Recovery (DR)**: is a 📝subset of BC, that focuses on restoring information systems after a disaster. the goal of DRP is to restore regular business activity as quickly as possible.
     - These processes need to be periodically accessed, and regular testing of disaster recovery and business continuity controls provide organizations with the assurance they are effectively protected against disruptions to business ops
     - The main objective of DR is to restore IT systems and data after a disaster (e.g., cyberattacks, natural disasters).